 Sweetener - I use a simple white sugar to make this recipe.
-The sugar easily dissolved when combined with the lemon juice.
+The sugar easily dissolves when combined with lemon juice.
 Make a simple syrup for a slightly sweeter result by combing the sugar and water in a small saucepan.
 Stir over low heat until the sugar has dissolved.

 Water - Use cold water, either tap or bottled.

 Popsicle Mold - There are several ice pop molds available on Amazon.
 I used a silicone mold that I purchased on Amazon.
 My favorite popsicle mold is this stainless steel mold.
 An alternative is to use paper cups, Dixie cups, or even an ice cube tray.
 This old-school style always makes me smile!

 Popsicle Sticks - I like to use simple wooden sticks found on Amazon.
 They are also called craft sticks.